-Here’s a picture of this tasty soup.
+Here’s a picture of Southwest Chicken Chowder.
 I didn’t puree it completely smooth.
 I wanted it to still have some of the texture of the potatoes, corn, chick peas, black beans, chicken and carrots.

-Here’s another picture that shows the creamy texture alongside whole veggies.
+Here’s another picture of this savory soup that shows the creamy texture alongside whole veggies.

 Here’s what I did.